devgabrielsborges/Carpenter/README.md

 # Carpenter: Job Scraper

-This project is a job scraping tool that extracts job listings from Jobrapido and Glassdoor.
+Carpenter is a job scraping tool that extracts job listings from Jobrapido and Glassdoor.
 It allows users to search for job titles and export the results to CSV files.

 ## Features